Thursday, 2 March 2017

 The scene of the killing in 1933 (www.liverpoolpicturebook.com)

 When 54 year old Peach refused to go he was punched by Cook and fell four feet between some railings.
 When a workman shouted that a doctor was needed Cook said 'Let the bast*rd die.'
-A doctor arrived on the scene and Peach was taken into the Black Bull Inn, with strict instructions being given that he should into be moved.
+A doctor arrived on the scene and Peach was taken into the Black Bull Inn, under strict instructions that he should not be moved.

 Despite the doctor's order, Peach was then taken back to his Townsend Lane lodgings in an unconscious state by two painters who were staying nearby in Vicar Road.
 He died the following day at 6.10pm and Cook was taken into custody.